scottire/starter-pack-rasa-stack/data/nlu_data.md

 - i am going to tell your [mum](person).
 - I will kill your [family](person).
 - Do you want me to hurt your [dad](person)?
+- You are going to rott in jail
+- You don't want to play with me